Alief, Houston: Airports

-Andrau Airpark operated in Alief from 1946-1998 when it was closed to make room for the Royal Oaks Country Club and subdivision.
+Andrau Airpark operated in Alief from 1946 to 1998, when it was closed to make room for the Royal Oaks Country Club and subdivision.

 Parks and recreation

 The Alief Community is home to public parks maintained by Harris County, public parks maintained by the City of Houston, and private parks and venues.

 Harris County parks

 Harris County operates parks throughout Alief which is in Precinct 3.
 Harris County parks are maintained by the Precinct's Parks Division.